 Filing for bankruptcy can not be done overnight, so you must prepare yourself prior to your first consultation.
 Such preparations should include compiling a packet of identity, asset, and debt documents as listed below:

-After an initial consultation and a decision to file for bankruptcy, we will assist you in collecting the necessary documentation and filling out the necessary forms to apply.
-Once complete, we will file for bankruptcy in the bankruptcy court, guide you through the process, advocate on your behalf, and negotiate the best possible settlement with your creditors and the US trustee.
+After an initial consultation and a decision to file for bankruptcy, we will assist you in collecting the necessary documentation, and we will fill out the necessary forms to file.
+Once you have provided us all the necessary information and document, we will file a petition for bankruptcy in the local bankruptcy court.
+At that point, any garnishments against you, foreclosure proceedings, or other collection activities like car repossession must cease.

 The bankruptcy will then schedule a meeting of creditors to take place in a month or two from the filing date.
 At the meeting of creditors, a U.S. trustee will ask you questions about your financial situation and verify the bankruptcy petition.
 We will attend the meeting with you and assist you in answering the trustee’s questions.
 If any issues arise during or after the meeting we will resolve them with the U.S. trustee and any creditors who object.